Mati365/hetzner-podman-bunjs-deploy/README.md

 ## How to run it?

-1. Create empty project on hetzner.com, add primary IP named `app-primary-ip`
+1. Create empty project on hetzner.com, add primary IP named `app-primary-ip` placed in Helsinki
 2. Point your DNS to `app-primary-ip` IPv4 address
 3. Set these envs: